yen223/yens-blog-v2/articles/20241121-pinning-dependencies-javascript.md

 description: "Get closer to reproducible builds in your Javascript projects"
 ---

-Whenever I create a new NodeJS project, it's a good idea to do these two things first:
+When creating a new NodeJS project, it's a good idea to do these two things first:

-### Pin the project's node version using [`nvm`](https://github.com/nvm-sh/nvm)
+### Pin the project's node version using nvm

 ```bash
 # This will pin the project's node version to the current latest LTS version
 nvm use --lts
 node -v > .nvmrc
 ```
+`nvm` ([docs](https://github.com/nvm-sh/nvm)) is the Node Version Manager.
+It allows you to install and switch between different versions of node.

-This adds a `.nvmrc` file to the project that indicates which version of node the project requires.
+The commands above adds a `.nvmrc` file to the project that indicates which version of node the project requires.

 The next time you come back to the project,`nvm use` will use this version of node.